Logo

 The Know Nothing convention chose Millard Fillmore's running mate: Andrew Donelson of Kentucky, the nephew by marriage and once-ward of President Jackson.

-Millard Fillmore made a celebrated return in June 1856 by speaking at a series of welcomes, which began with his arrival at a huge reception in New York City and continued across the state to Buffalo.
+Millard Fillmore made a celebrated return in June 1856 by speaking at a series of welcomes, beginning with his arrival at a huge reception in New York City and continuing across the state to Buffalo.

 Millard Fillmore rarely spoke about the immigration question, focused on the sectional divide, and urged the preservation of the Union.